lfelipecas/sequential_data_dl_assignment1/README.md

    - In both tasks, simpler models like the MLP and Model 1 exhibited better generalization compared to their more complex counterparts.
 This reinforces the importance of balancing model complexity with task requirements and dataset size.

 3. **Confusion Matrix Insights**:
    - The confusion matrices for HAR clearly show the CNN's ability to differentiate between activities, with almost no confusion.
-In contrast, the matrices for RNN and LSTM highlight significant overlap between classes, such as "trotar" being misclassified as "agitar a los lados."
+In contrast, the matrices for RNN and LSTM highlight significant overlap between classes, such as "trotar" being misclassified as "agitar a los lados", "agitar a los lados", "agitar arriba y abajo", "brincar", "caminar" y "circulos".
    - For Audio Recognition, both models struggled with certain commands (e.g., "suma"), suggesting a need for more representative training data or advanced augmentation techniques to capture class variability.